AdobeDocs/cc-everywhere/src/pages/guides/tutorials/tutorial-template.md

 ## Introduction

 Welcome to this hands-on tutorial!
-We'll walk you through building [brief description of what you'll build] using the Adobe Express Embed SDK.
-This tutorial is designed to get you up and running quickly with practical, working code.
-Welcome to this hands-on tutorial!
 We'll walk you through building [Brief introduction explaining what this tutorial covers and why it's useful] using the Adobe Express Embed SDK.
 This tutorial is designed to get you up and running quickly with practical, working code.

-By completing this tutorial, you'll learn how to:
 ### What you'll learn

 - [Specific learning objective 1]